ADLER

 Historic vehicles

-The fleet of Engelberg power cars formed the backbone of LSE services to Engelberg.
-Since 2010, these vehicles have only been used during peak traffic periods.
-The BDeh 140 006 is available for snow clearing and shunting.
-The BDeh 140 005 was loaned to zb Historic.
-This machine was once again given the original LSE paint and is used for the association’s special trips.
-The vehicle (number 140 007) is at the Swiss Museum of Transport.
-Visitors can practice driving this locomotive in a driving simulator.
+The fleet of Engelberg power cars formed the backbone of LSE services to Engelberg from 1964 to 1980.
+Zentralbahn has the BDeh 140 006 available for the S41 route and seasonal additional trains.
+The BDeh 140 005 was once again given the original LSE paint and is used for the association’s special trips.
+Vehicle number 140 007 is at the Swiss Museum of Transport, where visitors can practice driving this locomotive in a driving simulator.